mwcremer/dnd-bx/combined.md

 >In contrast to the usual "block of text" style of spell presentation, I have broken down each spell's description into logical chunks:
 >
 >- Different mechanical aspects of a spell are separated out into bullet points for quick reference.
 >- If a spell has multiple possible uses, these are separated out and numbered.
-(For example, the humble _light_ spell has three separate usages: conjuring light, blinding a creature, and dispelling _darkness_.)
+(For example, the humble [_light_](#magic_user_light) spell has three separate usages: conjuring light, blinding a creature, and dispelling [_darkness_](#magic_user_darkness).)
 >
 >In addition, I have made the following usability enhancements:
 >
 >- All uses of spells that allow a saving throw are highlighted with **bold text**.
 >- Spell ranges of 0 or 0' (which are applied somewhat inconsistently in the Basic/Expert rules) are replaced with a clear verbal description. (e.g. "Range: The caster", instead of "Range: 0".)
 >- Likewise, spells with touch range have the additional clarification that the caster may cast the spell upon him- or herself.
->- I have taken the liberty of including a description for the mythical _detect invisible_ spell, famously missing from the Basic rules (an error that was, curiously, not corrected in the Expert rules!).
+>- I have taken the liberty of including a description for the mythical [_detect invisible_](#detect_invisible) spell, famously missing from the Basic rules (an error that was, curiously, not corrected in the Expert rules!).
 >
 >It is important to note, however, that I have not attempted to clarify all ambiguities in the spell descriptions.
 The relatively minimal descriptions of the Basic/Expert spells sometimes lead to areas of uncertainty, where the effects or limitations of a spell are not thoroughly specified.
 This is regarded as a charming feature of the rule set and an encouragement for the referee to make rulings as to how each spell works in his or her campaign.
 I have been careful to not resolve such uncertainties, except in rare cases where an actual contradiction was present.
 >
 >One prominent area of unclarity is worth discussing specifically: a number of spells have effects that depend on the caster maintaining concentration.
 No strict definition of the requirements for concentrating is given in the Basic/Expert rules, thus some degree of referee interpretation is required.
-One spell---_conjure elemental_---mentions that the caster may not engage in combat or cast other spells while concentrating.
+One spell&mdash;[_conjure elemental_](#conjure_elemental)&mdash;mentions that the caster may not engage in combat or cast other spells while concentrating.
 The referee may wish to apply these stipulations to other spells that require concentration.

 ## <a name="cleric_spell_list"></a>Cleric Spell List